sictweb/bti425-2020/graded-work/assign3.md

 The landing page of the app enables the user to view a menu of tasks.

-> The following will be replaced
+> The following image will be replaced.

 <img class="border1" src="media/a2-start-view.png" alt="">